MarwanAl-Obaidi/PHP-Programming/README.md

 - www and PHP
 - Getting to know PHP
 - Variables and control structure
+- On variables and statements
+- Arrays and their management

 ## ex_2_1
 The purpose of this exercise is to introduce you to writing programs with the PHP programming language.
 Below you can see a written PHP program.
 You simply have to rewrite it.